 You can voluntarily enroll in this program at any time.

-In 2022, Stanford is partnering with Brightline as an in-network provider for young child and adolescent mental health support for you and your enrolled dependent children under 18.
-If you are enrolled in a Stanford medical plan, you have access to Brightline beginning on the following dates:
+Stanford partners with Brightline as an in-network provider for young child and adolescent mental health support for you and your enrolled dependent children under 18.
+If you are enrolled in a Stanford medical plan, you have access to Brightline.

 We understand that the pandemic has created additional stress and hardship, and it has especially affected youth.
 In fact, one in five children have a diagnosed behavioral health need, and 80% are not getting the care they need.
 In partnering with Brightline, you have access to a wide range of options to help your family members find care that works for them.